ken-okabe/vanfs/README-howFP.md

 \end{align*}
 $$

-It essentially determines which calculations are done first in a math problem with multiple operations.
+It essentially determines which calculations are done first in a math problem with  **multiple operations** .

 <img width="100%" src="https://raw.githubusercontent.com/ken-okabe/web-images/main/note.svg">